From bedtime to anytime

 Our research showed positive nostalgia associations with the brand, and its caffeine-free, malted taste was the perfect remedy to the always-on world in which we live.

-Modern life can be chaotic and having lengthy me time is generally an unachievable goal, so our new positioning of a ‘Horlicks moment’ not only encourages people to slow down regardless of the time of day, or time of life, but also addresses the brand’s issues.
+‘Take a moment’ encourages people to slow down regardless of the time of day, or time of life, but also addresses the brand’s challenges.

 Horlicks’ revitalised look brings it to the forefront of people’s minds and sets it up as an anytime drink for both existing and new consumers.
 Its increased shelf standout encourages desire at the point of purchase and, as a result, Horlicks’ value sales increased by +16.7% in the year following relaunch.